Accounting for Financial Instruments: Hedging

 - Allows more risk components to qualify for hedge accounting such as the variability in cash flows attributable to change in a contractually specified component of a forecasted purchase or sale of a nonfinancial asset or the contractually specified interest rate of a variable-rate financial instrument.

-- Adds the SIFMA swap rate to the list of permissible benchmark interest rates in the U.S.
+- Adds the Securities Industry and Financial Markets Association (SIFMA) swap rate to the list of permissible benchmark interest rates in the United States.

 - Amends measurement methods for calculating the change in fair value of the hedged item in fair value hedges of interest rate risk.